tomexiskandar/bintang/README.rst

 Loop through Bintang table's rows and yield index and row.
 Row can be called out as dict (default) or list.

-| columns: a list of columns for each row will output.
+:columns: a list of columns for each row will output.
 If None, output all columns.
-| row_type: either 'dict' (default) or 'list'.
+:row_type: either 'dict' (default) or 'list'.

 .. code:: python